-Shares of closed-end investment companies, including business development companies, may, at times, trade at a discount to their net asset value.
+Shares of closed-end investment companies, including business development companies, may, at times, trade at a discount to their NAV.

-Shares of closed-end investment companies, including business development companies, may, at times, trade at a discount from net asset value.
-This characteristic of closed-end investment companies and business development companies is separate and distinct from the risk that our net asset value per share may decline.
-We cannot predict whether our common stock will trade at, above or below net asset value.
+Shares of closed-end investment companies, including business development companies, may, at times, trade at a discount from NAV.
+This characteristic of closed-end investment companies and business development companies is separate and distinct from the risk that our NAV per share may decline.
+We cannot predict whether our common stock will trade at, above or below NAV.